Patterns in nature: Symmetry

 Symmetry is pervasive in living things.
 Animals mainly have bilateral or mirror symmetry, as do the leaves of plants and some flowers such as orchids.
 Plants often have radial or rotational symmetry, as do many flowers and some groups of animals such as sea anemones.
 Fivefold symmetry is found in the echinoderms, the group that includes starfish, sea urchins, and sea lilies.

 Among non-living things, snowflakes have striking sixfold symmetry; each flake's structure forms a record of the varying conditions during its crystallization, with nearly the same pattern of growth on each of its six arms.
 Crystals in general have a variety of symmetries and crystal habits; they can be cubic or octahedral, but true crystals cannot have fivefold symmetry (unlike quasicrystals).
 Rotational symmetry is found at different scales among non-living things, including the crown-shaped splash pattern formed when a drop falls into a pond, and both the spheroidal shape and rings of a planet like Saturn.

 Symmetry has a variety of causes.
 Radial symmetry suits organisms like sea anemones whose adults do not move: food and threats may arrive from any direction.
 But animals that move in one direction necessarily have upper and lower sides, head and tail ends, and therefore a left and a right.
 The head becomes specialised with a mouth and sense organs (cephalisation), and the body becomes bilaterally symmetric (though internal organs need not be).
 More puzzling is the reason for the fivefold (pentaradiate) symmetry of the echinoderms.
 Early echinoderms were bilaterally symmetrical, as their larvae still are.
 Sumrall and Wray argue that the loss of the old symmetry had both developmental and ecological causes.
+In the case of ice eggs, the gentle churn of water, blown by a suitably stiff breeze makes concentric layers of ice form on a seed particle that then grows into a floating ball as it rolls through the freezing currents.